pebble-dev/pebble-dev.github.io/_posts/2018-02-15-rebble-web-services.md

 ---

 Hey there!
 [Katharine Berry](https://twitter.com/KatharineBerry) here.
 As you may well have heard by now, Fitbit will be shutting down all Pebble services at the end of June of this year.
-After that, if nothing was to be done, then no services that require a Pebble server would work any more — which includes the appstore, weather, dictation, some parts of timeline, iOS SMS/email actions, the CloudPebble IDE, and more.
+After that, if nothing were to be done, then no services that require a Pebble server would work any more — which includes the appstore, weather, dictation, some parts of timeline, iOS SMS/email actions, the CloudPebble IDE, and more.